ryanwentzel/ryanlwentzel.com/collections/_posts/2021-08-15-o-heart-bereaved-and-lonely.md

 ---
 ![Jean-Baptiste, Solitude, la forêt, 1850-1875](https://d1yo597syf8yny.cloudfront.net/images/featured/carpeaux-solitude.jpg "Jean-Baptiste, Solitude, la forêt, 1850-1875")

 Fanny J. Crosby's hymn "O Heart Bereaved and Lonely" speaks words of empathy, comfort, and hope to those who journey along grief's twisting path.
-Our churches would be more emotionally healthy if we regularly sang hymns like this one our worship services.
+Our churches would be more emotionally healthy if we regularly sang hymns like this one in our worship services.

 > O heart bereaved and lonely, Whose brightest dreams have fled*
 > Whose hopes like summer roses, Are withered crushed and dead